zsciscente/prework-videos-intro-to-tests-online-web-sp-000/README.md

 + Use tests to guide the flow of developing an application
 + Explore the RSpec testing environment
 + Use a pre-written test to determine what a method should do or return
-+ Predict what error message a test will throw when executed

 ## Lesson
 + Hi folks, this is Ian from Flatiron School.
 In this video, we're going to look at Testing and Test Driven Development.